microsoft/PSRule/docs/index.md

 PSRule.Rules.Azure      | A suite of rules to validate Azure resources using PSRule. | [![rules-azure-version-badge]][rules-azure-version-module] [![rules-azure-downloads-badge]][rules-azure-version-module]
 PSRule.Rules.Kubernetes | A suite of rules to validate Kubernetes resources using PSRule. | [![rules-kubernetes-version-badge]][rules-kubernetes-version-module] [![rules-kubernetes-downloads-badge]][rules-kubernetes-version-module]

-## Support

-This project is open source and **not a supported product**.

-If you are experiencing problems, have a feature request, or a question, please check for an [issue] on GitHub.
-If you do not see your problem captured, please file a new issue, and follow the provided template.

 [issue]: https://github.com/Microsoft/PSRule/issues
 [install]: install-instructions.md
 [module]: https://www.powershellgallery.com/packages/PSRule